A Cover Reveal of Michelle Briscombe’s new novel with Candy Jar

 She meets Tarni, who is on a mysterious quest of her own.
 Together, the two girls trek across the vast and ever-changing Australian Outback in search of answers.
 Except both are also hiding secrets…

 Zillah told us, “As a child growing up in Papua New Guinea, I learnt about the songlines.
 I particularly liked how the melody and rhythm of the songs seemed to follow the contours of the land they passed over because it felt as if the land were being sung into existence; that the song created the land as much as the land created the song.
 The beauty and power of this idea seemed immeasurable to me as a child and it still does.
-I’m super thrilled that illustrator Saara Söderlund came on board again as the The Song Wallker is something of a companion piece to The Shark Caller.
-Saara has brilliantly articulated the blaze of the desert in colours that have huge symbolic resonance to both Papuan and First Country Australian communities, whilst managing to evoke a sense of infinite space and untethering by presenting spare and ever so slightly changing images to our gaze.”

 Cover artist Saara Katariina Söderlund is a freelance illustrator.
 She paints with gouache, sometimes mixing coloured pencil or digital tools into the process.
 Her other covers include books by Sophie Anderson, Skye McKenna and Tom Avery.
 You can find out more about Saara’s work on her Instagram, @saarainfeathers or visit her website.